Paul Marlowe (Irish republican): Early life

-Paul Marlowe was born in Ardoyne, in north Belfast, an Irish nationalist enclave surrounded by Loyalist areas in 1945.
+Paul Marlowe was born in Ardoyne, in north Belfast, an Irish nationalist enclave, surrounded by Loyalist areas in 1945.
 His father drove lorries on the Shore Road.
-Marlowe grew up in Duneden Park, and was te youngest of three children, having an elder brother, Con, and sister Margaret.
-He was educated at Holy Cross Boys' School and subsequently St Gabriel's school. around the age of 13, he joined the Air Training Corps and drilled with the B-Specials on the Divis, and learnt gliding.
+Marlowe grew up in Duneden Park, and was the youngest of three children.
+He had an elder brother, Con, and a sister, Margaret.
+Marlowe was educated at Holy Cross Boys' School and subsequently St Gabriel's school.
+Around the age of 13, he joined the Air Training Corps and drilled with the B-Specials on the Divis, and learnt gliding.
 Once a month they were flown to Sydenham for orienteering and manoeuvres, occasionally being dropped from a Shackleton bomber.
 He moved to England in the early 1960s.
 To escape unemployment, Marlowe joined the British Army at the age of 16, first in the Irish Guards and then as a paratrooper serving with the Parachute Regiment and SAS in both Malaysia during the Malayan Emergency and in Aden during the Aden crisis as well as Borneo.
 A fellow volunteer, John O'Carroll, has described the circumstances of Marlowe's leaving the SAS:

 He came out of the jungle mucked to the eyeballs and tried to get into the officers’ mess.
 They wouldn't let him in, so he threw smoke grenades and then fired shots at them as they scrambled out.

 While in England, Marlowe married one Annette; they had three children.
 He appears to have bought a discharge from the army around 1970.